chaoabunga/EasyBitcoin-PHP/README.md

     $chaincoin->setSSL('/full/path/to/mycertificate.cert');
     ````

-3. Make calls to bitcoind as methods for your object.
+3. Make calls to chaincoind as methods for your object.
 Examples:

     ```php
     $chaincoin->getinfo();